alexch/codelikethis/public/lessons/javascript/scope.md

 function sayNames() {
   // can see variable "name"
-  // can see function named "saySecondName" console.log('Printing first name: ' + name);
+  console.log('Printing first name: ' + name);
   saySecondName();
 }

 function saySecondName() {
-  // this 'name' is local to the function let name = 'Bob';
+  // this "name" is local to the function let name = 'Bob';
-  // it will print the value 'Bob', not 'Alice' console.log('Printing second name: ' + name);
+  console.log('Printing second name: ' + name);
 }

 sayNames();

-// this will print the global 'name' console.log(name);
+// this will print the global "name" console.log(name);
 ```